Manchester Association for Masonic Research

 Major Addition to the Exhibition

-The ‘American Patriot Mason’ exhibition is now onloan to Sheffield, West Yorkshire
+The ‘American Patriot Mason’ exhibition previously onloan to Sheffield, West Yorkshire

 For over a hundred years the Manchester Association for Masonic Research has been a focus for offering Masonic knowledge and is now the North’s leading research association.
 The Association was born in 1909 from a desire to share knowledge and gain understanding of freemasonry.
 It was formed to serve Lancashire East, and West, and Cheshire.
 Founders were drawn from each of those Provinces, with a President from Derbyshire working in Manchester.
 The Earl of Derby was the leading patron, and the then Dean of Manchester was one also.
 Vice-presidents included the charismatic Manchester chief librarian Henry Sutton, Henry Watson (who famously founded the music library bearing his name), the Boltonian Grand Treasurer of UGLE Major John Booth, and Roderick Baxter and Fred Broadbent, both trenchant northern commentators and historians.